ehsan002/Zikr/README.md

 - User can add their prayer, edit, and delete.
 - Users can make a prayer favorite.

 This application was first published in the google play store in 2015.
 This project is an update of that project.
+[Here](https://play.google.com/store/apps/details?id=com.ehsanrc.zikr) is the play store link of the app.

 The purpose of this project is to practice MVVM architecture and Modern Android Development.